$ oc get managedclusters local-cluster

 in the HostedControlPlane

 namespace.
-That file uses the new server that is defined in the kubeAPIServerDNSName
+That file uses the defined new server in the kubeAPIServerDNSName

-field is optional, and can be added only if the kubeAPIServerDNSName
+parameter is optional, and you can add the parameter only if the kubeAPIServerDNSName

 in the HostedCluster